Skip to content

 The Black Oxide Treatment Process

-Here’s how a black oxide part is typically treated:
+Here’s how a black oxide treatment is generally performed on a part:

 2. Pretreatment: Some processes may involve pre-treatment, such as acid pickling, to remove any contaminants.

-3. Burnishing solution immersion: The part is immersed in a special chemical solution.
-This solution may contain compounds such as copper salts, selenium salts, or other chemicals.
+3. Immersion in a burnishing solution: The part is immersed in a special chemical solution, which may contain compounds such as copper salts, selenium salts, or other chemicals.

 5. Washing and drying: After the reaction, the part is washed to remove any residual chemical solution and then dried.